jayakasadev/Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter
-Self-Driving Car Engineer Nanodegree Program

 In this project, I utilized an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+The filter augments all incoming data from the radar sensor because it is non-gaussian.
+This allows it to transform the data for use with Unscented Filter which allows for better estimates of non-gaussian values.

+The Unscented Kalman filter has the same three steps as an Extended Kalman Filter:
+    Initialization
+    Prediction
+    Update

 ## Sigma Points
 Regardless of the data source, data is always augmented to account for process noise.